tableau/webhooks-docs/README.md

 1. Open the **MANAGE ENVIRONMENTS** dialog from the gear icon, open **Tableau Webhooks** variables and use the site id and token to set **CURRENT VALUE** of the `site_id` and `tableau_auth_token` variables.

 1. In the list of requests, click **Create a webhook**.
-In the request body, enter a webhook `name`, a  `webhook-source-api-event-name` from the [Events](#events) table, and a destination **url**.
+In the request body, enter a webhook `name`, a  `webhook-source-api-event-name` from the [Events](#events) table, and a destination `url`.
 The destination URL must be https and have a valid certificate.

 1. Click **Send**, and then use the ID of your new webhook from the response body to set the `webhook-id` environment variable in the **MANAGE ENVIRONMENTS** dialog.

 1. In the list of requests, choose **Test a webhook** and click  **Send**.
 Testing the webhook sends an empty payload to the configured destination URL of the webhook and returns the response from the server.
-This is useful for testing, to ensure that things are being sent from Tableau and received back as expected.
+This is useful for testing, to ensure that webhooks POSTs are being sent from Tableau and a response is returnedfrom the destination as expected.

 ## <a id="curl"></a>Set Up a Webhook Using cURL